-ChaosSearch has the unique capability of providing a content preview even if the files are compressed.
-This allows you the unique ability to stay in the page while constructing regular expressions for further refinement.
+ChaosSearch can provide a source file content preview even if the files are compressed.
+This allows you to stay in the page while constructing regular expressions for further refinement.

 ChaosSearch supports multiple format types that each have their own formatting options: